kfarshchian/Social-network-API/README.md

   ## Questions
   If you would like to ask me any questions.
 Contact me at my email address below or you can check out my Github profile.
-  - Email-kfarshchian@gmail.com
+  - Email - kfarshchian@gmail.com
-  - Github user name- kfarshchian
+  - Github user name - kfarshchian